Strait of Magellan: The strait and the conquest of Chile

 Contemporaries differed in their estimation of the strait's significance.
 In Europe, it was viewed by some as an opportunity and a strategic location to facilitate long-range trade, though Antonio Pigafetta seemed to have understood his voyage through the area as an unrepeatable feat.
 By contrast, conquistador Pedro de Valdivia, in a letter to Charles V, considered the strait a threat through which rival conquistadors could arrive to challenge his claims.

-In 1544 Valdivia commissioned Captain Juan Bautista Pastene to explore the coast from Valparaiso to the Strait of Magellan, and installed his secretary Juan de Cárdenas in the expedition to produce a written account of the lands discovered to solidify his claims before the King.
+In 1544 Valdivia commissioned Captain Juan Bautista Pastene to explore the coast from Valparaíso to the Strait of Magellan, and installed his secretary Juan de Cárdenas in the expedition to produce a written account of the lands discovered to solidify his claims before the King.
 Although Pastene's expedition reached only the 41st parallel south, well short of the strait, it discovered San Pedro Bay and the mouth of Valdivia River, where Valdivia would later find the city that bears his name.
 As Valdivia consolidated his claims, he mentioned in a 1548 letter to the Council of the Indies the possibility of establishing contacts between Chile and Seville through the strait.

 García Jofré de Loaiza was the second captain to navigate the strait and the first to discover that Tierra del Fuego was an island.
 Valdivia then dispatched Francisco de Ulloa to survey and explore the strait, facilitating navigation from Spain to Chile.
 In October 1553, Ulloa sailed from the city of Valdivia in the first expedition to enter the strait from the west.
 Ulloa reached Woods Bay, but faced with the steep coastline and lack of provisions and fearing entrapment in the strait during the winter, he turned around, returning to Chilean ports in February 1554.

 Valdivia himself never actually reached the strait, as he was killed in 1553 attempting to conquer Araucanía, about 1600 km (994 miles) north of the strait.

 In October 1557, Governor García Hurtado de Mendoza sent another exploratory squad of 70 men under the command of Juan Ladrillero.
 They were charged with mapping the coastline and surveying the region's flora, fauna, and ethnography.
 On August 16, 1558, Ladrillero arrived in the Atlantic Ocean, becoming the first navigator to cross the Strait of Magellan in both directions.

 Colonization by the Spanish southward in Chile halted after the conquest of the Chiloé Archipelago in 1567.
 The Spanish are thought to have lacked incentives for further conquests south.
 The indigenous populations were sparse and did not engage in the sedentary agricultural life of the Spanish.
 The harsh climate in the fjords and channels of Patagonia may also have deterred further expansion.
 Even in Chiloé the Spanish encountered difficulties, having to abandon their initial economic model based on gold mining and "hispanic-mediterranean" agriculture.